notwaldorf/notwaldorf.github.com/_posts/2017-06-05-web-components-with-otters.markdown

 Web components aren’t a new library or framework, they’re a new browser feature, and they let you write *encapsulated* and *reusable* *components* (more [details]( https://www.webcomponents.org/introduction)).

-- A **component** is a bunch of code that fits logically together, from a simple widget like a fancy button or a date picker to a more complex UI setup like “a responsive blog layout”
+- A **component** is a bunch of code that fits logically together, from a simple widget like a fancy button or a date picker to a more complex UI setup like “a responsive blog layout"
 - **Encapsulated** means that an element’s styles and children are scoped to itself, so you can’t accidentally break what it looks like by using CSS haphazardly in your app
 - **Reusable** means that if you have a web component, no matter how you wrote it, you should be able to use it in any other app, regardless of how it’s built (eg, a React app).
 This is different than, say, a React component, which you can’t just use in an Angular app without bringing all of React with you
   - Using other people’s web components is nice because it means you get to write less code, and you can use someone else’s code